drakkr/QSOS/Method/en/qsos-community_en.md

 The main tag is `<document/>`, it contains :

-* a header `<header/>` containing the metadata related to the evaluation (author, language, used template, QSOS version, template version, creation date, validation date...) ;
+* a header `<header/>` containing the metadata related to the evaluation (author, language, used template, QSOS version, template version, date of creation, date of validation...) ;

 * one or several sections (`<section/>`) :